corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/service-injection.md

 project: corda-5
 section_menu: corda-5-dev-preview
 description: >
-  Injection of Corda Services into flows and other Corda Services
+  Injection of Corda Services into flows and other Corda Services.
 ---

-In the Corda 5 Dev Preview, you can use the annotation `@CordaInject` to inject Corda Services into flows and other Corda Services.
+In the Corda 5 Developer Preview, you can use the annotation `@CordaInject` to inject Corda Services into flows and other Corda Services.

-Required services must be declared as uninitialised, settable class properties to be properly injected for use.
+Required services must be declared as uninitialized, settable class properties to be properly injected for use.
 Injection can be used for all access-level modifiers, and for properties on superclasses.

 For example: